cyberelon/memelinux/README.md

 =========================================

-- Download the ROM suitable for your device from the `MIUI
+- Download the ROM suitable for your device from the `Xiaomeme

-  site <https://xiaomifirmwareupdater.com/miui/>`_ and extract the downloaded archive
+  Firmware updater site <https://xiaomifirmwareupdater.com/miui/>`_ and extract the downloaded archive

 - Download and extract the `Android SDK Platform Tools